jezzsantos/queryany/samples/ri/README.md

 * Infrastructure - This contains all infrastructure and adapters to that infrastructure (eg. Web API adapters and Storage adapters)
 * Domain - core domain classes, unfettered by infrastructure.

+There should be no dependency from: classes in Domain -> to classes in Infrastructure.
+Ever!

 ## CarsApi